iPuppyG/vue-form-builder/docs/develop.md

 ## Customized Icon

-For default,we used Alibaba font icon library [iconfont](https://www.iconfont.cn/) , if you want to customized the icon, you can copy you own icon file into the project to replace the default icon, if default icon is in src/iconfont.
+For default,we used REMIX ICON icon library (https://remixicon.com/).